-Existing customers Reason for type? meter upgrade? type?
+Existing customers Starting assignment Reason for meter upgrade? type? type?
 Assignment policy Optional tariff re-assignment Optional tariff re-assignment Secondary tariffs

 Figure 4: Low voltage (small business) tariff assignment policy - to apply to regulatory year 2024-25

 From the second year (2025-26), the tariff reassignments from withdrawn tariffs will be complete, and we propose to adopt the same tariff assignment policy for small business customers in all remaining years of the regulatory control period.
 From this year onwards, we also propose to modify our tariff assignment policy for export pricing so it applies by default to any small business customers assigned to cost reflective network tariffs.